-For our second and final day with the rental car, we ventured south of Seattle to visit a few spots near Georgetown and West Seattle.
-We were glad to have rented a car because making multiple stops could have gotten tricky and expensive with Uber XLs.
+For our second and final day with the rental car, we ventured south of Seattle to visit a few spots near Georgetown and West Seattle, specifically Alki Beach.
+We were glad to have rented a car because making multiple stops could have gotten tricky and expensive with Uber XLs!
 Fortunately, my sister did most of the driving and didn’t mind it.
 Keep reading for three awesome places to visit in these neighborhoods.

 Our first stop was the Museum of Flight, just south of the Georgetown neighborhood and home to acres of Boeing property.
 It is the largest independent, non-profit air and space museum in the world with over 175 aircraft and spacecraft, tens of thousands of artifacts, and dozens of exhibits and experiences.
 We were blown away by the size of this museum and all it had to offer.
 My favorite exhibit was the covered outdoor Aviation Pavilion featuring about 20 rare and unique commercial and military aircraft from the 1930s to present day.
 You can climb up stairs to go inside the very first Boeing 747, a Boeing 787 and the West Coast’s only Concorde!
 There was also a look into the world of air deliveries in the FedEx Air Cargo exhibit, in case the movie Castaway didn’t give you enough of a picture.